Senior Director of Health Equity Strategy for Meadows Mental Health Policy Institute

 Latoya Plater, LPC

-Senior Manager Disability Services – El Centro
+Senior Manager Accessibility Services – El Centro

 “Grief, With Nowhere to Go”

 LaToya Plater is a graduate of Prairie View A&M University with an M.A. in Counseling.
 She also earned a B.A. in Sociology at the University of Louisiana at Monroe.
 LaToya is a Licensed Professional Counselor and Child and Adolescents Needs and Strengths (CANS) Assessor in the state of Texas.
 She has dedicated her life and career to working with people from different socioeconomic backgrounds who have been compromised as a result of trauma, poverty, chronic stress and other challenges posed by cultural adjustments, homelessness, or exposure to violence.
-Over the past 18 years, she has worked in nonprofits, social services, public schools and post-secondary education environments as an adjunct professor (Human Development), program services coordinator (Educational Talent Search - TRIO), senior program development specialist (GED), transitional vocational rehabilitation counselor (Texas Workforce Solutions – TANF and Vocational Rehabilitation Services) and senior manager (Disability Support Services).
+Over the past 18 years, she has worked in nonprofits, social services, public schools and post-secondary education environments as an adjunct professor (Human Development), program services coordinator (Educational Talent Search - TRIO), senior program development specialist (GED), transitional vocational rehabilitation counselor (Texas Workforce Solutions – TANF and Vocational Rehabilitation Services) and senior manager (Accessibility Services).
 LaToya also owns a private practice in Dallas, where she works with children, adolescents, adults, couples and families.
 Her theoretical practices applied may include Gestalt, Existential, Reality, Person Centered or Solution-Focused Brief Therapy to address symptoms associated with grief, trauma, self-harm, anxiety/depression or complex diagnosis.
 LaToya offers teletherapy and in-person services, and she presents on topics related to counseling and mental health in her community.
 LaToya is affiliated with the North Texas Chapter of Play Therapy, North Texas Trauma Institute and Texas Counseling Association.

 Dallas College Counseling Services